martinreus/martinreus.github.io/_posts/2019-09-16-kubernetes-hands-on-part-1.md

 hidden: true
 ---

-I am a moderately frequent user of Docker Swarm.
-As so, I wanted to take a look at Kubernetes since it offers a bunch more additional features which are not present in Docker Swarm - Stateful Sets, for instance.
-So I started reading the official docs and got really overwhelmed by the amount of new concepts and features described there.

 In this series of articles I will try to summarize some of the functionalities Kubernetes offers.
 The official docs are really good though, so be sure to check them out [here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)!
 Where possible I will also try to bridge concepts between Docker and Kubernetes.

 Let's get started!